-An outstanding talent with ink and watercolors, Liam O’Farrell has a traditional painterly style that is ideal for books, newspapers, magazines, annual reports and more.
-Architectural and lifestyle illustration are areas he specializes in, but full bleed or spot illustration, he can hit the right tone for just about any brief.
+An outstanding talent with ink and watercolours, Liam O’Farrell has a traditional painterly style that is ideal for books, newspapers, magazines, annual reports and more.
+Architectural and lifestyle illustration are areas he specialises in, but full bleed or spot illustration, he can hit the right tone for just about any brief.

 After a discussion with the client Liam will deliver a detailed drawing to make sure there’s no confusion about what he’ll be creating.
-He’ll then use inks and watercolors to render the image, with postproduction work done in Photoshop – adding or boosting colors.
+He’ll then use inks and watercolours to render the image, with postproduction work done in Photoshop – adding or boosting colours.
 That said, his work never looks Photoshopped.